MicrosoftDocs/windows-dev-docs/windows-apps-src/design/globalizing/use-utf8-codepage.md

 Win32 APIs often offer -A and -W variants. -A variants honor the ANSI code page configured on the system and deal with char*. -W variants operate in UTF-16 and deal with ```WCHAR```.

 Until recently, -A APIs were considered legacy as Windows has been pushing "Unicode" -W variants for decades.
-In recent releases though, Windows has leveraged the ANSI code page and -A APIs as a means to introduce UTF-8 support on newer SKUs.
+In recent releases though, Windows has leveraged the ANSI code page and -A APIs as a means to introduce UTF-8 support to apps.
 If the ANSI code page is configured to UTF-8, -A APIs will operate in UTF-8.
 This model has the benefit of supporting existing code built with -A APIs without any code changes.

-With Windows Version 1903 (May 2019 Update), UTF-8 is the default and only ANSI code page, so -A APIs will always operate in UTF-8 and are the recommended APIs for optimal portability. -W APIs are also provided for source compatibility with existing Windows code.

-## MultiByteToWideChar/WideCharToMultiByte

-[MultiByteToWideChar](https://docs.microsoft.com/windows/desktop/api/stringapiset/nf-stringapiset-multibytetowidechar) and [WideCharToMultiByte](https://docs.microsoft.com/windows/desktop/api/stringapiset/nf-stringapiset-widechartomultibyte) let you convert between UTF-8 and UTF-16 (WCHAR) (and other code pages).
-This is particularly useful when a legacy Win32 API might only understand WCHAR.
-These functions allow you to convert UTF-8 input to WCHAR to pass into a -W API and then convert any results back if necessary.
-When using these functions in Windows, use CodePage CP_UTF8 with dwFlags of either 0 or MB_ERR_INVALID_CHARS, otherwise you will receive error ERROR_INVALID_FLAGS.

-Note: CP_ACP equates to CP_UTF8 only if running on Windows Version 1903 (May 2019 Update) and the ActiveCodePage property described above is set to UTF-8.
-Otherwise, it honors the legacy system code page.
-We recommend using CP_UTF8 explicitly.

 ## App manifest

 You can force a process to use UTF-8 as the process code page through the appxmanifest for packaged apps, or the fusion manifest for unpackaged apps using the ActiveCodePage property.

 You can declare this property and target/run on earlier Windows builds, but you must handle legacy code page detection and conversion as usual (with a minimum target version of 19H1, the process code page will always be UTF-8).

-> [!NOTE]
-> Add a manifest to an existing executable from the command line with `mt.exe -manifest <MANIFEST> -outputresource:<EXE>;#1`

 ## Examples